aws-amplify/amplify-js/docs/media/authentication_guide.md

 ### Using Components in React

-For React and React Native apps, the simplest way to add authentication flows into your app is to use *withAuthenticator* High Order Component.
+For React and React Native apps, the simplest way to add authentication flows into your app is to use *withAuthenticator* Higher Order Component.

 *withAuthenticator* automatically detects the authentication state and updates the UI.
 If the user is signed in, the underlying component (typically your app's main component) is displayed otherwise signing/signup controls is displayed.